Farzin-Firoozi/swaggler/README.md

 - `-S, --summary <summary>` - Custom summary for the operation
 - `-x, --skip-execution` - Skip executing the curl command and use provided response
 - `-r, --response <response>` - JSON response to use when skip-execution is true
+- `-R, --response-file <file>` - Path to a JSON file containing the response to use when skip-execution is true

 ### Examples